vatsalgupta67/Process-Hollowing/README.md

 ## **Keep few things in mind when using obfuscated release -**

-* Never Directly Download Executable via Github on the target system, I found some bytes were missing + WindowsSmartScreen even mark genuine executables malicious too while downloading .EXE from Github. ( That's why Non-Malicious like WinPEAs , which is for PrivEsc too faces some windowsSmartScreen blockings )
+* Never Directly Download Executable via Github on the target system, I found some bytes were missing - Technical Issue  + WindowsSmartScreen even mark genuine executables malicious too while downloading .EXE from Github. ( That's why Non-Malicious like WinPEAs , which is for PrivEsc too faces some windowsSmartScreen blockings )

 * Best way is to Download from Github to your Kali Linux or any Attacker Machine first and then transfer it to Target System via C2 Channels or any you like. ( Invoke-WebRequest too )